Gawk at These Modern Portland Homes on an Architectural Tour

 This three-bedroom, two-bathroom home in Cully was built in 1926 and renovated in 2022.
 The original 468-square-foot home had already been “gutted of its original character when we purchased it,” say its new resident, who also own Akos Construction, which did the work.
 They kept the foundation, the subfloor and a single wall, and used the shiplap sheathing from the previous home as trim; otherwise, it’s all new.
 Watch for the large outdoor covered deck, a smartly designed home office, and rainwater harvesting for toilets and irrigation.

-Another Akos home, this three-bedroom, three-bath home in Hillsdale is nicknamed “The Treehouse” for its forested setting.
+Another Akos home, this five-bedroom, three-bath home in Hillsdale is nicknamed “The Treehouse” for its forested setting.
 It’s a classic 1967 mid-century modern that got a spiffy upgrade.
 Pay particular attention to the walk-around fireplace, with brick and walnut accents; don’t miss the tile work in the primary bathroom, either.

 This Sellwood house with three bedrooms and four bathrooms is so energy-efficient that even its backyard swimming pool is pressed into service, insulated from the environment and designed to help regulate the water temperature.
 The vaulted ceiling on the main floor is made from reclaimed Douglas Fir wood from the existing 100-year-old home on the site, which was disassembled.
 There’s plenty of wood to be found in the home, but it doesn’t feel dark, thanks to well-placed skylights throughout.